kitbitsks/edw4.1/README.md

 # edw4.1
-implementaion of basci typescript on Youtube video page and Facebook about page
+implementaion of basic typescript on Youtube video page and Facebook about page